 There are occasions when it is appropriate for staff to have physical contact with students but it is crucial that they only do so in ways appropriate to their professional role.
-Staff should be familiar with the School Policy on Physical Restraint.
+Staff should be familiar with the School's Positive Handling Ploicy.